10 Alternatives to Long Term Care Insurance

 Some families have assets — beyond financial accounts — of significant enough value that could be sold to fund a long term care need.

-If the type of long term care you require can occur in your own home — which is usually a more cost effective and comfortable long term care option — then a reverse mortgage can be a great.
+If the type of long term care you require can occur in your own home — which is usually a more cost effective and comfortable long term care option – then a reverse mortgage can be a great option for covering your care needs.

 Reverse mortgages, most of which are originated through the federally-insured Home Equity Conversion Mortgage program, enable qualified homeowners age 62 and older to borrow against their equity in the form of a non-recourse loan.